V-Rajasekar/kafka-for-developers-using-spring-boot/Kafka_Security.md

 # Enabling SSL in Kafka

+## SSL Set Up Steps
+1. Generate **server.keystore.jks**
+2. Setup Local Certificate Authority
+3. Create CSR(Certificate Signing Request)
+4. Sign the SSL Certificate
+5. Add the Signed SSL Certificate to **server.keystore** file
+6. Configure the **SSL cert** in out Kafka Broker
+7. Create **client.truststore.jks** for the client

+Step-7 is the explicit creation of client truststore to validate the SSL cert when is presented to kafka clients.
+Incase of browsers this step is Not required as all browsers comes with the truststore by default

 - Follow the below steps for enabling SSL in your local environment

 ## Generating the KeyStore